diacode/diacode-website/source/blog/2016-04-22-page-specific-javascript-in-phoenix-framework-pt-1.html.markdown

 The result for the *Elixir.PhoenixTemplate.PageView* view and *index.html* template will be `PageIndexView`, and on the other hand, for the **new.html** template will be `PageNewView`.
-Now we need a place to set the returning name si it's accessible to the **JavaScript**, so let's add it as a `data` attribute to the body tag:
+Now we need a place to set the returning name so that it's accessible to the **JavaScript**, so let's add it as a `data` attribute to the body tag:

 ```elixir